ailic96/Ecodrome/README.md

      Trivia mode in which a player checks his knowledge gained by playing the game.
 This level has a scoreboard and a timer.
 Each question has three answers and only one answer is correct

+  ADDITIONAL INFORMATION:
+  .meta files are not included in .gitignore because they define connections between scripts and game objects.